-a) in b) under c) on d) - 2.
-Edwards confessed breaking a cup. a) in b) about c) to d) on 3.
-The tourists were satisfied their accommodation. a) with b) in c) to d) about 4. these conditions, nothing can help them. a) on b) in c) under d) for 5.
-May I read the instruction again?
-I can't make head or tail it. a) about b) of c) in d) for 6.
-He needs to buy all the necessary things for his room as it is a) well-furnished b) unfurnished c) badly-furnished d) whitewashed 7.
-There is a nice chandelier hanging from the a) floor b) cushion c) ceiling d) curtain
+t a) in b) under c) on d) - a l Edwards confessed breaking a cup. (a) in (b) about (c) to (d) on a l The tourists were satisfied their accommodation. a) with b) in c) to d) about a l these conditions, nothing can help them. a) on b) in c) under d) for a l May I read the instruction again?
+I can't make head or tail it. a) about b) of c) in d) for a l He needs to buy all the necessary things for his room as it is a) well-furnished b) unfurnished c) badly-furnished d) whitewashed a l There is a nice chandelier hanging from the a) floor b) cushion c) ceiling d) curtain

 8. The cottage is located in a picturesque area.
 We have a view out of the window. a) terrible b) magnificent c) reasonable d) convenient 9.
 Something has gone wrong with my hoover.
 It a) not works b) doesn't work c) works well d. doesn't works 10.
 Alice's house needs repairing as it isa) well-keptb) dilapidatedc) unoccupiedd) messy 11.
 A wardrobe is a place where people usually keep theira) kitchen utensilsb) gardening toolsc) clothesd) books 12.
 The Whites got settled in a quiet neighbourhood ina) a residential areab) an industrial zonec) the centre of the cityd) the middle of nowhere 13.
 The Browns are house-prouda) They don't care what their house looks like.b) They live in a detached house.c) They are extremely concerned about the appearance of their house.d) They try to take a good care of their house.
-14. Jenny is fully satisfied with her living conditionsa) She has got everything she needs.b) There is no dish-washer and the washing machine is broken.c) She feels settled.
+14. Jenny is fully satisfied with her living conditionsa) She has got everything she needs.b) There is no dish-washer and the washing machine is broken.